 Ms. Chen was born in Taipei, Taiwan.
 She received an A.B. summa cum laude from Harvard University in 2003, where she was elected to Phi Beta Kappa, and a J.D. from Stanford Law School in 2006.
 Ms. Chen joined Cravath in 2006 and became a partner in 2014.

-In her export controls and economic sanctions practice, she advises companies on compliance and enforcement matters relating to U.S. export controls administered by the Departments of State, Commerce, and Energy and the Nuclear Regulatory Commission (NRC); economic sanctions administered by the Department of the Treasury; and import and licensing requirements imposed by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
+In her international trade controls practice, Damara has advised a diverse group of U.S. and non-U.S. companies on export classification, licensing, compliance and enforcement matters involving U.S. export controls and economic sanctions administered by the U.S. Departments of State, Commerce, and Energy, the Nuclear Regulatory Commission, and the Department of the Treasury’s Office of Foreign Assets Control (OFAC), as well as import and licensing requirements administered by the Bureau of Alcohol, Tobacco, Firearms and Explosives.
 She also frequently advises on trade control issues in mergers, acquisitions, and divestitures.
+She has advised trade controls clients in a diverse group of industries, including aerospace, automotive, cybersecurity, defense, education, energy, engineering, import/export, manufacturing, services and software.

 Mr. Mills is a partner in Davis Polk’s Mergers and Acquisitions Group, advising on domestic and cross-border transactions for public and private companies across all industries.
 He also advises on stockholder activism, corporate governance, fiduciary duties and takeover defense.